 It seemed as though it was going to be another walkover for Babalola, but Emmanuel should never be underestimated as he somehow found the mental strength to come back late in the second set.

-With a blend of skill, ability, speed and power, Emmanuel stormed into an unassailable 3-0 lead in the third set.
+With a blend of skill, ability, speed and power, Emmanuel stormed into an unassailable 3-0 lead in the final set.
 Babalola attempted a comeback, but Emmanuel fought off the challenge to claim a 3-6, 7-6(2), 6-4 victory in nearly 3 hours of gripping tennis.

 “It’s my first time winning this tournament,” Emmanuel said in a post match interview.
 “So I’m happy.”

 “I looked up to [Abdulmumin] Babalola when I started playing tennis.
 It’s my first time beating him and I feel very happy about it.”

 After finishing as a finalist in 2016, Emmanuel came into this tournament with high hopes and in the middle of a difficult draw.
 He, however defied the odds with impressive victories over Joseph Imeh, Henry Atseye and Clifford Enosoregbe before working his way past Babalola in this final to cap off an extraordinary week in Abuja.

 In the women’s final, which also took place today, Sarah Adegoke claimed back-to-back CBN Open titles after coming back from a set down to beat Christie Agugbom 4-6, 7-5, 6-0 in over 2 hours.